 10 Royal National City Park

 The right-to-roam (allemansrätten) is an indelible part of the Swedish psyche.
-The Royal National City Park is a green lung forming an arc more than six miles long, stretching around and through Stockholm.
+The Royal National City Park is a six-mile-long green space surrounding and snaking into Stockholm.
 This, the world's first national urban park, is where tourists and locals flock to unwind.
-In the forests, you can encounter deer, hares, foxes, moose, rare birds, butterflies, and insects.
-There's an abundance of things to see and do: museums, theaters, castles, inns and hotels, sports facilities, and numerous houses from different historical periods.
+The forest harbors moose, foxes, deer, and many winged beauties, including rare birds.
+Visitors will find plenty of things to see and do, from museums, castles, theaters, and hotels, to sports facilities, and historic homes.
 Nature lovers will be in heaven exploring wilderness areas with centuries-old oak trees, lakes, streams, bays, marshes, and canals, secluded swimming spots, and rocky hilltops.
 It truly is hard to believe you're in the middle of a thriving capital city.

 11 Sky View - The Globe

 Situated on Stockholm's southern fringe, SkyView takes you to the top of the world's largest spherical building, the Ericsson Globe, one of Stockholm's modern landmarks.
 From 130 meters above sea level, you'll be treated to an unforgettable view over the entire city.
-The two SkyView gondolas depart every 10 minutes, and the visit takes about 30 minutes.
-On site there's a restaurant, café, and souvenir shop.
+Tours aboard the gondolas take about 30 minutes and depart every ten minutes.
+After the trip, sightseers can visit the restaurant and souvenir shop.